ashn-dot-dev/site/src/blog/wip-testing-read-text-file-failure.md

 conveniently has `/dev/zero` which will always spit out NUL bytes when read.
-Generating a read error was a bit trickier, but thankfully [someone on StackExchange](https://unix.stackexchange.com/questions/77492/special-file-that-causes-i-o-error/77571#77571) has already solved this problem; a process' zero page is never mapped, so attempting to read from the start of your own process' memory will always trigger an IO error:
+Generating a read error was a bit trickier, but thankfully [someone on StackExchange](https://unix.stackexchange.com/questions/77492/special-file-that-causes-i-o-error/77571#77571) has already solved this problem: a process' zero page is never mapped, so attempting to read from the start of your own process' memory will always trigger an IO error: